This page tells you what person-centred planning is, how it works, why it’s important and who’s involved.

 How does person-centred planning work?

 Person-centred planning tells people about you.
-Things like what makes you feel happy or unhappy, who you like or don’t, and why, and what motivates you.
+Things like what makes you feel happy or unhappy, who you like or don’t and what motivates you.

 Here are some questions that can help you plan: